A still life of flowers and fruit placed on a tabletop in a gilded frame

 Description

-A still life of flowers and fruits placed on a tabletop, composed of a woven straw basket full of fruits and a glass jar with a straw containing flowers.
+A still life of flowers and fruits placed on a tabletop, composed of a woven straw basket filled with fruits and a glass jar with a straw containing flowers.
 In the background, a landscape.
-It features a gilded frame with engraved motifs of leaves in the center and corners.
-The painting is decorative, but not antique, made around the 1980s.
-It is in good condition.
+It features a gilded frame, engraved with leaf motifs in the center and corners.
+The painting is decorative but not antique, created around the 1980s, and is in good condition.

 Many styles characterize antique furniture, but we can highlight a few of the most important.
-Eclectic furniture dates back to the 19th century, during the reign of the Biedermeier style.
+Eclectic furniture originates from the 19th century, during the reign of the Biedermeier style.
 Its variants in the early years of this century include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
-Toward the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.
+By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Classical style furniture, such as Louis XVI, also strongly references ancient architecture.
-Interesting and noteworthy are antique products in Rococo style and Louis XV.
-Next is Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl.
-These were highly representative pieces designed to radiate splendor and play a significant role in luxury.
-Unique, selectively used materials were employed to emphasize the grandeur of these items.
+Neoclassical furniture reflects the Louis XVI style, which also draws heavily from ancient architecture.
+Interesting and noteworthy are antique products in Rococo and Louis XV styles.
+Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
+These were highly representative pieces designed to radiate brilliance and play a significant role in luxury.
+Materials were selectively used to emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style has had on modern classical furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making.
-Renaissance furniture was quite heavy and massive, using brown stains, moldings, sturdy bases, and reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
-There was also an interest in mythology and ancient times, so supports and legs often took animal forms.
+Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical period.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
+Renaissance furniture was quite heavy and massive, using brown stains, moldings, sturdy bases, and bas-reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of cupboards or broadly understood chest furniture.
+Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.

 Lion paws, eagle heads—these are common features in Renaissance style.
-Currently, many global brands reproduce furniture inspired by Italian and French artisans, demonstrating admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, so each style had its own character.
-This is especially important when searching for an elegant antique that suits your interior.
+Currently, many global brands reproduce such furniture, inspired by Italian and French craftsmen.
+This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
+It is important to remember that furniture production was perceived differently in each country, so each style had its unique character.
+This is especially important when searching for elegant antique pieces suitable for your interior.

 The most important aspect of elite antique furniture is originality.
 This is ultimately crucial for buyers, as many forgeries circulate on the market.
 Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
 We also have appraisers, art experts, historians, and specialists from around the world at your disposal.